econ-ark/Life-Cycle-Prime-Time/content/life-cycle-prime-time.md

 ---

 - [ ] MNW: careful readthrough for typos, etc
+      - Note that %% is not a valid marker for a comment in markdown.
+	  - Either remove any such items or replace them as proper markdown comments
-- [ ] MNW: briefly describe the WGB model as per our discussions
+- [ ] MNW: in the results section, describe the WGB results as per our discussions:
   - There is a value of $a$ at which the motive becomes 'active'
   - Another value answers the question
-    - 'when my bequest motive is active and I get another dollar of income, how much do I spend vs how much do I direct toward my bequest'
+    - 'when my bequest motive is active and I get another dollar of income, how much do I consume vs how much do I direct toward my bequest'
-  - Instead of reporting $\alpha \approx 8000$, report the values of these objects instead
+    - Do not mention the value of $\alpha$ in the text at all
 - [ ] AL:Remove intercept from TRP WIUF
   - we don't use it and it is confusing
 - [ ] AL: Make an "issue" in HARK that we should import Mateo's description of medical expenses
   - unless it is so super-easy to do that we can get it done now
 - [ ] AL: Debug the autogeneration of the bibliography (Beshears is the canonical example of failure)
+  - we don't use it and it is confusing
+- [ ] AL: Let's put all our references in a references.bib file and replace the dois in the main text
+- [ ] AL: Migrate to econ-ark from alanlujan91

 +++ { "part": "abstract" }